Like many other vapers, I've always thought that both smoking and nicotine lead to an increase in our blood pressure.

 "In our studies we find it actually reduces blood pressure chronically.
 And there were no addiction or withdrawal problems, and nobody started smoking cigarettes."

 (Newhouse is controversial, as he believes the risk of addiction to nicotine on its own is virtually zero.
-That doesn’t necessarily means he’s wrong – some evidence backs him up, as we’ve pointed out here.)
+Some evidence backs him up, as we've pointed out here.)

 Different Effects on Short Term and Long Term Blood Pressure

 Part of the controversy may be due to the different effects of nicotine in the short and long term.

 A study by Bolinder.
 G. and de Faire.
 U found that both smoking and smokeless tobacco lead to an increase in blood pressure and heart rates during normal activity, which appeared to be due to nicotine.
 However, clinical measurements found a lower rate of blood pressure.